sivanianto123-rgb/learning_app-/L_research/details.md

    - Storytelling: Ask your child to tell stories, make up their own stories, or act out stories.
 If your child is having trouble, help them break down the timeline and sequence of events (i.e. “what happened first”).
 Children continue to develop narrative language skills throughout childhood.
 Stories become more elaborate and detailed as children get older.

 ## Now how all these are gonna be implemented
- - phonic sounds : each letter will be spelled out loud as in they must be pictorial depicted and voice-activated at the same time.
+ - Phonic sounds : each letter will be spelled out loud as in they must be pictorial depicted and voice-activated at the same time.
  - Pictorial representations: kids tend to get attracted towards bright colors , hence every letters should be represented in such way.
 ### How Different Colors Affect Mood and Behavior
  - Red: Often associated with energy and passion, red can stimulate and excite children.
 However, it’s important to use this color sparingly as it can also lead to feelings of frustration or anger.